EPL: Man City can't afford any more slip-ups , says James Milner

-After being held to a 1-1 draw by Hull, Manchester City midfielder warns teammates they have no room for error
+After being held to a 1-1 draw by Hull, Man City midfielder James Milner concedes his team might have suffered a telling blow to Chelsea for the Premier League title

 Manchester: James Milner conceded Manchester City might have suffered a telling blow in the title race despite his late rescue act against Hull.